Grants allocated for 2017-2018

 EDUCATION & PROGRAMS FOR CHILDREN & ADULTS

-Concord Art: Painting class for talented art students to study in a more advanced setting in order to boost self-esteem, advance art skills and encourage well being.
+Concord Art: Painting class for talented art students from the Walden Street School to study in a more advanced setting in order to boost self-esteem, advance art skills and encourage well being.

 Concord-Carlisle Adult and Community Education: Direct financial aid to students to reduce individual course fees for approximately 150 qualified families and individuals.